tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

 We had a couple basic requirements in mind:

-1. `kubefwd` is a dangerous tool!
+1. `kubefwd` can be a dangerous tool!
 We do think you should get a security prompt when Tilt wants to use it.

 1. You shouldn't need an extra terminal open for `sudo` passwords.